Framelocker/framelocker_api/README.md

 	```

-	> Object "data.users" contains users
+	> Object "data.users" contains users.
-	> We can count users in specific room or getting other info
+	> We can count users in specific room or getting other info.

 3. Also developers have access for knowing total amount of messages in specific room (<b>count_room_records</b>):